Home About Basics Casts Theory Verification

 for all terms.
 Six examples are given as examples of the methodology above.

-· The modeling of the static and dynamic rod properties has been
+· The modeling of static and dynamic rod properties has been

 · The modeling of bending stiffness for the fly line is using a